bitcoinfees/bitcoinfees.github.io/faq.md

 ### Frequently Asked Questions

+#### Does this take Segwit into account?

+Yes.
+All sizes / rates refer to "virtual sizes", i.e. roughly weight divided by 4.

 #### Do you have an API for the data?

 Unfortunately, no. This is just a hobby and I can't commit to maintaining a reliable API.